mrw1986/fftcg_companion/cline_docs/projectRoadmap.md

   - Created different rendering approaches based on number of elements
   - Standardized element color palette across the application
   - Improved metadata chip organization with logical ordering
+- Enhanced filter and sorting functionality:
+  - Made set categories (Promotional Sets, Collections & Decks, and Opus Sets) collapsed by default unless sets are selected
+  - Changed sorting to make sealed products appear at the bottom of results instead of the top
+  - Added Category filter using the filters.category document values
+  - Updated Card model to use fullCardNumber for display and sorting
+  - Modified sorting logic to ensure non-cards always appear at the bottom regardless of sort type

 ### In Progress